This article is updated from the original posted June 25, 2015.

 I was also confused.
 Why was I having this strong emotion?
 I knew Chris and I liked him, and I understood him to be a gentle soul.
 Why was I getting so angry at this person?
 And why couldn’t I drop the fight, just do what he asked?
 What on earth was going on in my experience?

 And then, after some time struggling with confusion and anger, a dam in my heart bust open and I began to cry.

 And then, after some time struggling with confusion and anger, a dam in my heart burst open and I began to cry.
 Still confused, trying to not be too obvious about my unprofessional tears in the back of the Dharma Hall, I sat and sobbed silently … for the whole weekend.

 I sobbed as I realized how unkind people had been to me and how unkind I had been to myself.
 I sobbed because it felt so tender to open up to the experience of kindness.
 I sobbed in grief over a lifetime of believing that my needs were not important, that my emotions were not valid, that I was not tough enough, that I was somehow defective.
 I sobbed because I knew in my heart that I was discovering a missing piece in my life – self-compassion.

-I was experiencing backdraft – a term we talk about in MSC that can be a surprising and powerful response to experiencing compassion in a real, embodied way, maybe for the first time.
+I was experiencing backdraft – a term we talk about in Mindful Self-Compassion that can be a surprising and powerful response to experiencing compassion in a real, embodied way, maybe for the first time.

 Paul Gilbert says that the attachment system (the development of our ability to bond with our caregivers) can act like a book, closing down at a particular time in a person’s life due to abuse or neglect.
 Experiencing compassion can open the book at the same place, causing someone to re-experience emotional distress from childhood.